Fisker Karma: Specifications

 The Karma is a range-extended electric vehicle or series hybrid driven by a pair of 120 kW electric motors that receive power from a 20.1 kWh lithium ion battery supplied by A123 Systems and/or an engine powered generator.
 The battery pack runs down the center of the car, between the pairs of left-hand and right-hand seats, preventing a rear bench and seating four rather than five passengers.
-Once the battery is depleted, or when the driver activates the "Sport" paddle on the steering wheel, the front-mounted 260-hp, 2.0-liter Ecotec four-cylinder direct-injection turbocharged gasoline engine powers a generator that sends electricity directly to the drive motors.
+Once the battery is depleted, or when the driver activates the "Sport" paddle on the steering wheel, the front-mounted 260 hp, 2.0-liter Ecotec four-cylinder direct-injection turbocharged gasoline engine powers a generator that sends electricity directly to the drive motors.
 The engine is sourced from General Motors.
 The battery can also be charged from the grid, making the vehicle a type of plug-in hybrid electric vehicle (PHEV).

 The Karma's engine is mated with a generator to provide an electrical connection to the motors and also recharge the batteries, and as such the electric motors are the only mechanical driving force connected to the wheels.
 However, in all-electric mode, the Karma is around half as efficient as the Chevrolet Volt.
 The Karma's curb weight is 5300 lb.

 The Karma includes as standard a solar paneled roof manufactured by Asola Advanced and Automotive Solar Systems GmbH, a Quantum Technologies affiliate, to aid the cabin climate control system.
 The solar roof is capable of generating a half kilowatt-hour a day and was estimated to provide up to 4 to 5 mi of additional range a week assuming continuously sunny days; however, the solar panels as delivered only recharge the 12-volt lead-acid accessory battery.

 The base model of the Karma features an "eco-friendly interior", including salvaged/reclaimed lumber.
 Optional leather seating is available, but it will use much more of the cow hide than would customarily be found on luxury models; hides with scratches and other marks (which should not affect functionality) will be used.
-The EcoChic version featured a natural fabric interior with an ultra-suede dash, as part of Fisker's ecological "animal-free" offering and with real leaf fossils embedded in door and central console glass inserts.
+The EcoChic version featured a natural fabric interior with an ultrasuede dash, as part of Fisker's ecological "animal-free" offering and with real leaf fossils embedded in door and central console glass inserts.

 The Karma has a warning sound system designed to alert pedestrians of its presence.
 The warning sound is emitted automatically and activated only when the car is traveling in all-electric mode at less than 25 mph.